clem12003/Projet_R_Python/readme.md

 $$

 In this transformed scale, 0 represents the worst possible health status and 100 represents the best possible health status.
-**Output**: A standardized score for each dimension, ranging between 0 and 100
+**Output**: A normalized score for each dimension, ranging between 0 and 100.
+Exported as `bazP_scores.csv` in the `results` folder

 ### 2.3.3.
 Visualization of the evolution of dimension scores between 3 and 12 months with a radar plot
 **Aim**: To visually compare dimension scores between 3 and 12 months, and assess if changes over time is statistically significant, using a radar plot
 **Input**: `bazRSF.csv` in `data` folder
 **Output**: A radar plot comparing dimension scores at 3 and 12 months with p-values indicating whether changes over time reflect a significant improvement or not